 In the most straightforward terms, the 4 hybrid is the modern replacement for the traditional 4-iron.
 For decades, the 3, 4, and 5-irons were the go-to clubs for long approach shots, but they are notoriously difficult for most amateur golfers to hit consistently.
 They require a precise strike and significant club head speed to get the ball airborne with enough height to hold a green.

 Enter the hybrid.
 It blends the best features of an iron and a fairway wood, creating a club that is easier to launch, more forgiving on mishits, and far more versatile out of different lies.
-While it lines up directly with a 4-iron in terms of its number, its performance characteristics often mean walkers will also pull it from the bag when they would have otherwise be used in a situation they'd hit a higher-lofted fairway wood, like a 7-wood.
+While it lines up directly with a 4-iron in terms of its number, its performance characteristics often mean golfers will also pull it from the bag when they would have otherwise used a higher-lofted fairway wood, like a 7-wood.

 Hybrids vs. Irons vs. Woods: A Quick Look at the Numbers